 We always let the airline know as far as in advance as possible that we are coming.
 We get a letter from our consultant, so we can take Daniel’s milk and meds on the plane.
 We also then get fast tracked through the airport, again if we are all relaxed and not rushing everything is far easier.
 We get seated first on the plane also before the crowds get on.

 How did you keep Daniel entertained during the trip?

 In Austria, we made sure we stayed at a hotel with a wireless connection, that way Daniel could watch movies and YouTube on the internet.
 To be honest after his medical treatment, he was exhausted most evenings.

-Did you get a chance to sightsee at all—what did he like best and what will you want to see when you return?
+Did you get a chance to sightsee at all?

-Were there any special souvenirs or mementos Daniel got from the trip?
+Were there any particular souvenirs or mementos Daniel got from the trip?

 The most extraordinary memory Daniel got from Austria was his feeding tube being removed.
 It’s that simple.

-What advice could you share with other readers?
+What advice would you share with our readers?

 Never be afraid to listen to your heart, if you want to try something to help your child or for yourself do it! – This is your time.